Type 2 Diabetes Guide

 33.3

 While this conversion chart for blood sugar levels is a good guideline, everyone's body responds differently.
-Work with your doctor to set realistic goals for you specifically.
-If you've only tried exercise and dietary changes to treat Type 2 diabetes, but these changes aren't working to keep your blood glucose under control, then it's time to have a chat with your doctor about starting medication.
-Diabetes has long-term effects on health and keeping it well-managed is critical to feeling well.
+Work with your doctor to set realistic goals specifically for you.
+If you've only tried and to treat type 2 diabetes, but these changes aren't working to keep your blood glucose under control, then it's time to have a chat with your doctor about starting .
+Diabetes has and keeping it well-managed is critical to feeling well.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.